 If you would like to purchase my art, I will be placing it up in an online store soon!
 Sometimes, I also draw on Twitch as well and sell what I make. 😀

 It has been a surprisingly busy season.
-With the release of Hell’s Gate book 2: Resurgence on October 13th so closely together after our first release Hell’s Gate book 1: Awakening, it’s been a bit…crazy to say the least.
-I am super happy to report that book two is right on track and I can’t wait to release it to all of you.
-If you aren’t familiar with my work, you can check it out on my YouTube page, or on my tab linked here on my website.
+With the release of Hell’s Gate book 2: Resurgence on October 13th so closely together after our first release Hell’s Gate book 1: … Continue reading What to expect in the coming weeks

 One of my all-time fav conventions is nearly here!
 Anime Fest (August 17th – 20th) has hands-down been one of my favorites since I started attending them some years ago.
 I am extremely biased when it comes to these sort of events, however, because I’ve always preferred smaller crowds.
 Granted, the fact that AnimeFest is now being hosted near my home in the Sheraton Hotel certainly means they’ve grown exponentially.